Certain license types that

 another key device was already activated!

-Requests to make an exceptions will be denied or more likely
+Requests to make an exception will be denied

 Which devices are usually

 (RAIDs, Windows Storage Spaces, and the simulated main storage devices in virtual machines

 Most large external hard disks

 these brands: SanDisk, Imation,

 Kingston, Intenso, TDK, Verbatim, Toshiba, Sony, I-O DATA, Buffalo, ADATA,

 Supersonic/Xporter, Transcend JetFlash